Exploring the Mystery – Verse One of the Tao Te Ching

 Wayne Dyer says, “Decide to do the Tao (or practice the Way) at that moment by turning inward with curiosity about where you are on the continuum between desire and allowing.”

 This concept is so big!
-Desiring and allowing exist on two opposite ends of the spectrum.
+Desiring and allowing lie at opposite ends of the spectrum.

 Are you desiring things 90% of the time and allowing only 10%?
 (This would be about right for me – especially those years ago at the conference).

 Many of us have to move towards allowing.
-Find out where you are and try to embrace the two ends of the spectrum.
+Find out where you are, and try to embrace both ends of the spectrum.

 Questions to ask yourself: